codeaudit/SayKitSDK/Tutorials/SayKitTutorial.md

 Voice requests play an important role in the question-and-answer process.
 We've actually interacted with them already in our previous discussion on command recognizers.
 Every time you've tapped the microphone button, you were presented with a *command* request, implicitly asking the question "What would you like to do next?".
 As you'll see in this section, we can also create parameter-focused voice requests that ask much more specific questions like "What color would you like?", "How many servings?", or "Are you sure?".

 `SAYVoiceRequest` is a protocol whose implementations define a `prompt` to present to the user, and have underlying components that can recognize speech (`recognitionService`), interpret speech into text (`interpreter`), and react to the interpreted result (`responder`).
-Using these components, SayKit creates a cohesive dialogue flow for your users.
+Using these components, SayKit creates a cohesive dialogue flow.

 The request presented on a microphone tap is a `SAYVerbalCommandRequest`, which implements the `SAYVoiceRequest` protocol.
 Its creation and presentation was handled behind-the-scenes in the previous section on command recognizers, though in the upcoming parameter requests we are responsible for the creation and presentation of the request.